Quiet please! Wimbledon decorum adheres to tradition

 Stoic spectators take shelter for a plate of extravagantly priced strawberries and cream washed down with a nice cup of tea.
 It is a microcosm of the British at play - whatever the weather.

-Perkins agreed: “It’s a mixture of history and tradition flavored with a cocktail glass of Pimms or that inevitable cup of tea.
+Perkins agreed: “It’s a mixture of history and tradition flavoured with a cocktail glass of Pimms or that inevitable cup of tea.
 And even when it’s raining, we keep calm and carry on.”
+(Editing by John O‘Brien)